Mountain Capital Investment Advisors Inc Takes $1.19 Million Position in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF (NASDAQ:PDBC)

-Mountain Capital Investment Advisors Inc bought a new position in shares of Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF (NASDAQ:PDBC) in the 4th quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The firm bought 77,769 shares of the exchange traded fund’s stock, valued at approximately $1,187,000.
+Mountain Capital Investment Advisors Inc purchased a new stake in Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF (NASDAQ:PDBC) during the fourth quarter, according to its most recent Form 13F filing with the SEC.
+The fund purchased 77,769 shares of the exchange traded fund’s stock, valued at approximately $1,187,000.

 Receive News & Ratings for Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF Daily - Enter your email address below to receive a concise daily summary of the latest news and analysts' ratings for Invesco Optimum Yield Diversified Commodity Strategy No K-1 ETF and related companies with MarketBeat.com's FREE daily email newsletter.